 Responders to the innovation facility announcements must also have been in operations for at least three years and be willing and able to co-invest / a minimum of 50% of the cost of the proposed innovation.

 The following entities are not eligible for consideration:

 Applicants initiate the selection process by emailing an Innovation Concept Note to CTJ.

-Innovation Concept Notes over three pages will not be considered.
+Innovation Concept Notes over four pages may be excluded.

-Submission of an Innovation Concept Note is the first step in the IFA process.
-Only responders whose innovation concept notes are selected and approved will be invited to co-create a full Innovation Partnership Agreement with CTJ (e.g. which will include roles and responsibilities of the Innovation Partnership, including milestones).
+Submission of a Concept Note is the first step in the process.
+Only responders whose concept notes are selected and approved will be invited to co-create a full Innovation Partnership Agreement with CTJ (e.g. which will include roles and responsibilities of the Innovation Partnership, including milestones).

 Please include the name and contact details of your organization’s representative in the Innovation Concept Note.
-If your organization’s Innovation Concept Note is chosen to move to the next step, your named representative will be notified and asked to fill out the standard CTJ templates and may be asked to provide additional information to satisfy due diligence requirements.
+If your organization’s Innovation Concept Note is chosen to move to the next step, your named representative will be notified and asked to provide additional information to satisfy due diligence requirements.

 Note: Organizations who have received substantial assistance from USAID and other donors but have not demonstrated positive results are not encouraged to apply.